thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 ```

 For more information backing up user data see [Back up user data](https://developer.android.com/guide/topics/data/autobackup)
-in the Android Developer's guide
+in the Android Developer's guide.

 ### Resolving > The library com.google.firebase:firebase-iid is being requested by various other libraries

 The Thunderhead SDK has a dependency on [com.google.firebase:firebase-messaging:17.3.4](https://firebase.google.com/docs/android/setup)
 which at the time of this articles writing is the latest version.
 This dependency transitively depends on firebase-iid.
 Projects which integrated Firebase prior to integrating the
 Thunderhead SDK may have an older version of the dependency.
 The Google Cloud Plugin is warning of this version mismatch.
 It is recommended
-to use the same versions for gradle dependencies declared in the app and that are referenced transitively.
+to use the same versions for Gradle dependencies declared in the app and that are referenced transitively.
 This error can be resolved
 by updating an app's Firebase messaging dependency to the same version the Thunderhead SDK uses.
 If this is not possible the
 Thunderhead SDK can use an older version of Firebase artifacts whose version contains
 the [FirebaseInstanceId class](https://firebase.google.com/docs/reference/android/com/google/firebase/iid/FirebaseInstanceId).